oemof/oemof-solph/README.rst

 Installing oemof
 ================

-Use pypi to install the latest oemof version.
+If you have a working Python3 environment, use pypi to install the latest oemof version.

 .. code:: bash